• Skip to main content

 Foodies

-Day 1: Saint-Germain-des-Prés and the Marais
+Day 1: Saint-Germain-des-Prés and Le Marais

-Traditional decor and typical French cuisine, Parisian brasseries are mythical and attract all-Paris.
-They are the must-see houses of gourmet life in Paris.
-Every week, new restaurants are appearing in the Parisian culinary landscape.
+Every week, new restaurants open up in the Parisian culinary landscape.
 There are also the mythical restaurants of the capital, adored by Parisians and tourists.

-You can start your journey at Saint-Germain-des-Prés or Le Marais, as many French restaurants are there.
-You can taste there beef bourguignon, snails in garlic butter and traditional croque-monsieur.
-For a fine dining experience that treats you to all the best cuisine Le Marias has to offer, come with us on our guided food tour.
+For a fine-dining experience that treats you to all the best cuisine Le Marais has to offer, join us on our guided local food tour.

 Shopping Enthusiasts